-2.19 The draft MTFS includes the:
+2.19 The MTFS includes the:

-- principles that will govern the strategy and a five-year Financial Resource Model (FRM), comprising detailed proposals for 2024-25 and outline proposals for 2025-26 to 2028-29. - Capital Financing Strategy and the Treasury Management Strategy; and Capital Programme for 2024-25 to 2028-29. - 2.20 The Cabinet and the Corporate Leadership Team have developed the draft MTFS to guide the development of the proposed 2024-25 draft budget, the FRM and the draft Capital Programme.
-At the same time as updating the MTFS, the Council is legally required under the Local Government Act 2003 to set a balanced budget for the forthcoming financial year by the 11th of March each year. - 2.21 Production of the draft budget for the forthcoming year is dependent on receipt of the provisional local government settlement from the WG which for 2024-25 was published on 20th December 2023.
-This report provides a draft Budget for 2024-25 for Cabinet's approval, subject to which it will be considered by the Council's Scrutiny Committees before a final budget is presented to full Council for approval on 22nd February 2024.
+- principles that will govern the strategy and a five-year Financial Resource Model (FRM), comprising detailed proposals for 2024-25 and outline proposals for 2025-26 to 2028-29. - Capital Financing Strategy and the Treasury Management Strategy; and Capital Programme for 2024-25 to 2028-29. - 2.20 The Cabinet and the Corporate Leadership Team have developed the MTFS to guide the development of the proposed 2024-25 budget, the FRM and the Capital Programme.
+At the same time as updating the MTFS, the Council is legally required under the Local Government Act 2003 to set a balanced budget for the forthcoming financial year by the 11th of March each year. - 2.21 Production of the budget for the forthcoming year is dependent on receipt of the provisional local government settlement from the WG which for 2024-25 was published on 20th December 2023.
 The Welsh Government draft budget will be scrutinised and the final budget will be published on 5th March 2024; if there are any late changes these would need to be made and presented to Council at the meeting on the 7th March 2024 for further approval or at a further meeting of Council if required.